AlexShan2008/eslint-config-airbnb-ts-prettier/README.md

 ## VSCode

-### 1. Install "Prettier - Code formatter" VSCode plugin
+### 1. Install "Prettier" VSCode plugin - published by "Prettier"

-### 2. Set Prettier as Default Code formatter.
+### 2. Set "Prettier" as Default Code formatter.

 Go to the VSCode > Preference > Settings